idealogica/indi/readme.md

 }
 ```

-<li>Lookup mode.
-Allows to have all values form foreign container available as a dependency lookups:</li>
+► Lookup mode.
+Allows to have all values form foreign container available as a dependency lookups:

 ```php
 if($foreignContainer instanceof Interop\Container\ContainerInterface)